achwie/hystrix-demo/readme.md

 # Architecture

-The Spring based demo application consists of a frontend webapp that integrates four business services to form a small e-commerce application.
+The Spring based demo application consists of a frontend webapp that integrates five business services to form a small e-commerce application.
 The services expose an REST interface, [Apache's HttpClient](https://hc.apache.org/) is used for communication.
 All business services use in memory storage for the sake of simplicity.

 # Modules